jazzyfresh/canary-project/README.md

 ### The Canary Project is not
 A one-size-fits all solution.
-Actually, that's kind of the point: we have a diverse world, and thus a diverse set of experiences and challenges.
+Actually, that's kind of the point: we live in a diverse world and have diverse experiences and challenges.
 This project was made from the point of view of the contributors who built it, but it is lacking many other perspectives.
 We hope this project is extensible enough to be a working foundation that anyone can use to identify and overcome challenges